-This is the easiest way to slice a strawberry for garnish.
+This is the easiest way to slice a strawberry for pretty toppings or garnishes.
 You need an egg slicer and just put your strawberry on the slicer and push down on the wired slicer just to the strawberry hull.
 Pull the strawberry off the slicer and fan out the slices.

-- 6-ingredients is all that is needed to make this delicate fruity dessert.
+- 6-ingredients are all that are needed to make this delicate fruity dessert gelatin recipe.

 - No long cooking time is required, and this is a no-bake dessert.

 - This is definitely a unique and impressive dessert to serve guests, for special occasions, but honestly, I just make this because it's so good and my family loves it.
 Plus we love fancy desserts.

-- This is a great recipe for hot days when you want a cool and luscious treat.
+- This is a great recipe for hot days when you want a cool and luscious fruity treat.